 Snacking, Drinking, and Dining at the Carrousel:

 Shopping in the French capital is never boring or standard if you know where to go, and finding special gifts or rare items is always a possibility.
-Check out our guide to the nearby Palais Royale, with its sumptuous shopping galleries, for more places to roam and window-shop in close reach of the Louvre.
-Also check out our guide to the best boutiques and concept stores in Paris, including Colette, a favorite among the global fashion set, and offering the latest trends in men and women's fashion, design and home items.
+Check out the nearby Palais Royale, with its sumptuous shopping galleries, for more places to roam and window-shop in close reach of the Louvre.
+Also check out the best boutiques and concept stores in Paris, including Colette, a favorite among the global fashion set, and offering the latest trends in men and women's fashion, design and home items.